Snake Creek, Oklahoma

-Snake Creek is a census-designated place (CDP) in Mayes County, Oklahoma, United States.
+Snake Creek (ᎢᎾᏛᏱ) is a census-designated place (CDP) in Mayes County, Oklahoma, United States.
 The population was 255 at the 2020 census.

 Geography

 Snake Creek is in southeastern Mayes County, bordered to the north by Little Rock, to the northeast by Rose, and to the southwest by Iron Post.
 Most of the southern border of the community is also the Cherokee County line.
 Locust Grove, whose post office serves Snake Creek, is 6 mi to the northwest.

 According to the U.S. Census Bureau, the Snake Creek CDP has a total area of 8.4 sqmi, all land.
 The CDP is bordered to the northwest by Snake Creek, which flows southwest to Spring Creek near Cedar Crest.
 The entire CDP is within the watershed of the Neosho River.